Invergordon Destination Training 02-04-2026

 Keith

-Reboarding Greeting — welcoming guests back to the coach after their Inverness free time with warmth and energy.
+Reboarding Greeting — welcoming guests back to the coach after their Dornoch free time with warmth and energy.

 02